varianter/variant.no/README.md

 ## Configuration

-It should run without configuring any environment variables using mocked data and local storage of images.
-If you want to integrate with actual CV Partner for fetching employees and Blob Storage to cache/store CV photos you can set that by creating a `.env.local` file based on the [`.env.example` file](./env.example).
+Configure locally unsing a `.env.local` file based on the [`.env.example`](./.env.example) file.

+`REVALIDATE_TOKEN` for revalidating isn't needed for developing locally unless you want to test out revalidation.
+Revalidation is triggering new static site generation on the server side to reload static data. `REVALIDATE_TOKEN` should match that of [data-layer](https://github.com/varianter/data-layer).

 ```
-# Set if you want to integrate with CV Partner

-CV_PARTNER_API_SECRET=<API_KEY>

-# Activate Blob Storage mode:
-BLOB_OVERRIDE=true

-# Will require Blob Storage settings:
-AZURE_STORAGE_ACCOUNT_ACCESS_KEY=<ACCESS_KEY>
-AZURE_STORAGE_ACCOUNT_NAME=variantno
+# Secret token to use for revalidating/regenerating images
+REVALIDATE_TOKEN=<token>
 ```

 ## Architecture and design decisions